h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 - The x-axis will show Recall while the y-axis will represent the Precision.
 - Therefore, Precision_Recall curves can clearly show the relationship and tradeoff of having a higher or lower threshold.

 In conclusion, Precision-Recall curves allow for a more in-depth analysis of binary classification models.
 And when trying to distinguish between red and green apples.
+However, what if we do not have a balanced dataset?
+In the case of an imbalance dataset, we could use the metrics discussed next to evaluate our model.

 ### GINI, ACC, F1 F0.5, F2, MCC and Log Loss